 NAT and routing migration

-When you migrate from an earlier version to SFOS 18.0, Sophos Firewall migrates the NAT settings of firewall rules as NAT rules and lists them in the NAT rule table.
+When you migrate from an earlier version to SFOS 18.0 and later, Sophos Firewall migrates the NAT settings of firewall rules as NAT rules and lists them in the NAT rule table.
 It no longer offers gateway-based NAT configuration.

 Sophos Firewall uses the firewall rule ID to match traffic with migrated NAT rules.
 For details of NAT migration from versions earlier than SFOS 18.0, go to NAT rules.